Should I take the LPC if I don’t have a training contract?

 “For me, this risk paid off which goes to show that starting the LPC without a training contract isn’t the worst decision to make.
 However, everybody’s circumstances are different and before you commit to the course, make sure you assess your strengths and weaknesses which will help you to decide whether obtaining a training contract is a realistic expectation.

-This feature explains how to assess how realistic your chance of securing a training contract is – and how you can improve your weaker areas.
+This feature offers help with realistically assessing your chances of securing a training contract and how you can improve your attractiveness to firms.